jarrycyx/suo-research/content/authors/cyx/_index.md

   # - Visitors
 ---

 Yuxiao Cheng is a PhD student (2022-) in Department of Automation, Tsinghua University.
 His research interests include causal discovery, machine learning, and AI for Science.
-He received his BSc degree in Department of Automation, Tsinghua University in 2022.
+He received his B.Eng. degree in Department of Automation, Tsinghua University in 2022.
 ```